 Career research and work experience

 Think about the type of law that interests you – careers in commercial, family or crime practices are very different.
-However, it is best to keep an open mind about what your ultimate specialism will be at this stage.
-The reality of working in those areas during a training contract or pupillage is often different to studying it at university.
+However, it’s best to keep an open mind about what your ultimate specialism will be at this stage.
+The reality of working in those areas during a training contract or pupillage is often different from studying it at university.

 You can read LCN’s Solicitors’ Practice Area Profiles for a window into what it’s really like to work within various areas of law from those in the know!
 Interested in becoming a barrister?
 Read LCN’s Barristers’ Practice Area Profiles instead.

-It is important to secure some legal work experience.
-For aspiring solicitors this means applying for law firm vacation schemes (sometimes called work placement schemes), which take place in winter, spring and summer, while those wishing to join the Bar must apply for mini-pupillages, the availability of which differ in terms of the time of year from chambers to chambers.
+It’s important to secure some legal work experience.
+For aspiring solicitors, this means applying for law firm vacation schemes (sometimes called work placement schemes), which take place in winter, spring and summer, while those wishing to join the Bar must apply for mini-pupillages, the availability of which differ in terms of the time of year from chambers to chambers.

 For more information on vacation schemes, what they are and when you apply, read this Oracle.

-As well as formal placements, it is worth contacting local firms or chambers to ask whether they might let you do a few days' informal work experience, or shadow a solicitor or barrister for the day.
+As well as formal placements, it’s worth contacting local firms or chambers to ask whether they might let you do a few days' informal work experience, or shadow a solicitor or barrister for the day.

-All these types of experience are great ways to improve your CV when applying for a training contract or pupillage, while they are also valuable in helping you to decide through first-hand experience whether a career in one of these areas is really for you.
+All these types of experience are great ways to improve your CV when applying for a training contract or pupillage, while also being incredibly valuable in helping you to decide through first-hand experience whether a career in one of these areas is really for you.

 Read 'Five things you can do to get ahead as a non-law student’ for some more ideas.